A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Applications of Defect-embedded PnCs

-As described in Sec. \ref{sec:Model}, although grounding elements are not necessary for the existence of defect modes, their presence enables the existence of a defect mode as the principal eigenmode of a DMoA-based AMM within the bounded BG -- $\Omega\in[0,\sqrt{k_\mathrm{g,r}})$.
-However, AMMs have been deployed in a variety of environments, e.g., rotating shafts\cite{ArretcheMSSP2023}, aerial vehicles\cite{MachadoAIAASci2024}, seismic structures\cite{BrulePRL2014} where a true inertial frame of reference may not be accessible.
-In this context, we present a modified edge DMoA-based AMM that can function unhindered without a rigid inertial reference by utilizing one of its boundaries as a virtual ground.
+As described in Sec. \ref{sec:Model}, although grounding elements are not necessary for the existence of defect modes, their presence enables the existence of a defect mode as the principal eigenmode of a DMoA-based PnC within the bounded BG -- $\Omega\in[0,\sqrt{k_\mathrm{g,r}})$.
+However, PnCs and metamaterials have been deployed in a variety of environments, e.g., rotating shafts\cite{ArretcheMSSP2023}, aerial vehicles\cite{MachadoAIAASci2024}, seismic structures\cite{BrulePRL2014} where a true inertial frame of reference may not be accessible.
+In this context, we present a modified edge DMoA-based PnC that can function unhindered without a rigid inertial reference by utilizing one of its boundaries as a virtual ground.
+Though elastic cross-connections beyond nearest neighbors have been explored in periodic structures\cite{ChenNC2021,IglesiasSA2021} exhibiting rotons and statons, the edge defect-embedded PnC with a virtual ground presents a unique mechanically realizable design (see Fig. \ref{fig:SFIG4}) with simple inter-unit-cell connections, that has no infinitely-periodic counterpart to model the wave dispersion owing to the presence of material defects at a finite boundary.

-The schematics in Fig. \ref{fig:FIG5}(a,b-i) contrast AMM configurations with an inertial, non-inertial, and virtual ground.
-Fig. \ref{fig:FIG5}(a,b-ii) contrasts the FFTs of the edge defect velocities when subject to a Gaussian wave-packet type forcing, $\mathrm{F}(\bar{t})$ (centered at $\Omega_\mathrm{d,DMoA}$) in these three grounding configurations.
-The FFT (red) in the rigid grounding scenario reveals a behavior consistent with dynamics characterized by the edge DMoA model in Fig. \ref{fig:FIG1}b.
+The schematics in Fig. \ref{fig:FIG6}(a,b-i) contrast PnC configurations with an inertial, non-inertial, and virtual ground.
+Fig. \ref{fig:FIG6}(a,b-ii) contrasts the FFTs of the edge defect velocities when subject to a Gaussian wave-packet type forcing, $\mathrm{F}(\bar{t})$ (centered at $\Omega_\mathrm{d,DMoA}$) in these three grounding configurations.
+The FFT (red) in the rigid grounding scenario reveals a behavior consistent with dynamics characterized by the edge DMoA PnC model in Fig. \ref{fig:FIG1}b.
 However, the presence of broadband environmental noise (orange) renders the grounding mechanism non-inertial, causing the FFT (blue) in this scenario to deviate from its rigid grounding counterpart.
-Even though the environmental noise is chosen to have a maximum amplitude an order lower ($O(10^{-1})$) than the excitation signal, $\mathrm{F}(\bar{t})$, the impact on the AMM dynamics is evident.
+Even though the environmental noise is chosen to have a maximum amplitude an order lower ($O(10^{-1})$) than the excitation signal, $\mathrm{F}(\bar{t})$, the impact on the PnC dynamics is evident.